underground-software/ILKD_course_materials/index.md

 * The instructors will not accept late work

   * Students receive a zero for assignments not submitted on time

+  * With advance notice, the instructors will appropriately accomadate students who have reserve duty to ensure they have the opportunity to receive full credit

 * One exception (a once per semester get out of jail free card):